-Many manufacturers have contributed new innovations in an effort to grow market share.
+Many manufacturers have contributed innovations to grow market share.
 From additional modifications, new aircraft, and improvements in safety as well as the mention of automated flights by Sikorsky President Dan Schultz, the floor was alive with excitement as many of the big names in rotorcraft unveiled their ideas.
-This interest along with the many orders these manufacturers received, prove the demand is still there, another tremendous sign that the market is alive and kicking.
+This interest along with the many orders these manufacturers received, proves the demand is still there, another tremendous sign that the market is alive and kicking.
 Newly mentioned innovations include Robinson’s modifications to the popular R-66 for external-loads and cargo hook capabilities increasing the general lift amount to bring the aircraft into the utility market.

-MD company president Lynn Tilton gave a demonstration in an effort to illustrate the importance of innovation in decreasing weight and increasing efficiency.
+MD company president Lynn Tilton gave a demonstration to illustrate the importance of innovation in decreasing weight and increasing efficiency.
 She held her phone up to the audience to show that we can hold a computer in our hand, therefore there is no excuse why we cannot run a glass cockpit without 150 lbs of equipment in the back of a helicopter.
 “The success of every company comes down to innovation and evolution,” Ms.Tilton said.
 “MD has been steeped in this philosophy, and we are committed to getting lighter.”
 Dan Schultz of Sikorsky, highlighted the potential automation of the Black Hawk to make the aircraft single-pilot by removing the need of a first officer.

-Airbus also had its own announcements including the highly anticipated H160’s launch and engine manufacturers such as Pratt & Whitney Canada and Safran discussed the time saving and client support features of digital service and greater connectivity which would help to assist operators in knowing when unscheduled maintenance was needed.
+Airbus also had its announcements including the highly anticipated H160’s launch and engine manufacturers such as Pratt & Whitney Canada and Safran discussed the time saving and client support features of digital service and greater connectivity which would help to assist operators in knowing when unscheduled maintenance was needed.

 The Positive Outlook: Business Looks Promising After HAI Heli Expo 2018

 The positive outlook projected for the future was clear in the eyes of attendees and exhibitors.
-As said by Roberto Garavaglia, Sr. VP of strategy and competitive positioning at Leonardo, “There is definitely life in the market.”
+As said by Roberto Garavaglia, Sr. VP of strategy and competitive positioning at Leonardo, “There is life in the market.”
 We are starting to see the turn around happen.